-It is expected from the PhD studentship candidates that they develop and grow their research plan based on one of the original subjects given in Table 2, in discussion with their supervisor in their home university and with the ESO supervisor.
+It is expected from the PhD studentship candidates that they develop and grow their research plan based on one of our original subjects (no subjects left currently in 2021, come back in 2022) in discussion with their supervisor in their home university and with the ESO supervisor.

 We do not propose specific subjects for the fellowship candidates as they have to come with their own original, personal research plan.
 Of course the candidates are free to take inspiration from the various research topics described here, as we have the infrastructure necessary to support them.
 But the personal research plan has to show the own ideas, imagination, initiative and structured approach of the candidates.